Steve is such a cool name.

 Within thirty minutes, the Pratt and Whitney’s propeller blades slowed to a stop and we stepped on to the hot, concrete tarmac at the Little Rock airport.
 The ramp crew seemed perplexed by our arrival, and upon inquiring as to who the heck we were, and where the heck we came from, we offered that we were the ferry flight from Nashville.
 They seemed confused and exclaimed that we were not expected for another half an hour, so we mumbled some lame excuses as to the absence of headwinds at 6000’, and ATC being generous with their routings, and a bunch of other stuff that didn’t actually make any sense to them (or us).
 They shrugged and wandered off to work an inbound flight, while Steve and I headed toward the Skyways Operations Office.
 After the hot, sweaty two-hour flight, the thought of air conditioning and an ice-cold drink seemed a bit like heaven.
 Several hours (and several legs) later, as the sun moved below the horizon, we found ourselves back at our home base of Fayetteville, logging time on a bar stool and reliving the events of the day.
 After a beer (or two), there was a sidelong glance, which turned to a wry smile, which turned to a giggle, which turned to laughter, which turned to…well…you know.

 (Steve by his EAT [European Air Transport] “Eat-mobile” car that was provided for him during his two-year stay flying in Brussels.
-We would meet on my layovers in Frankfurt or Amsterdam.)
+We would meet up on my layovers in Frankfurt or Amsterdam.
+A few “adventures” ensued…yarns for another time I’m afraid.
+Lol.)

-As the windshield wipers sweep the sleet from the rental car windshield, the lack of vision is compounded by my tears.
-The drive north 48 hours ago (from DFW) was made in 70-degree air, but later that night, a typical late January cold front raced through the small village of Stroud, Oklahoma.
-Within a few hours, the sky became leaden, the temperature dropped 40 degrees, and squalls of sleet painted my world and my mood.
-As I pull into the rental facility to return the vehicle before my flight home to Minneapolis, I’m fighting the sleet on the car, and the tears within my soul.
+As the wipers rhythmically sweep the windshield of the rental car, my blurred vision is a mixture of cold, blowing sleet compounded by tears of sadness.
+The drive north into Oklahoma 48 hours ago (from DFW) was made in warm, windy, 70-degree air, but later that night, a late January cold front raced through the small village of Stroud.
+Within a few hours, the sky became leaden, the temperature dropped 40 degrees, and squalls of sleet painted the world to match my mood.
+As I pull into the rental facility to return the vehicle before my flight home to Minneapolis, I’m fighting the slush slickened roads, and the ache within my soul.
 The last two days have been a blur of heartfelt laughter and heart wrenching sadness.

 At the church, the eulogy from my lips was a blur of my most beautiful words, and if pressed, I’m not sure I could recall any of it.
-It has been a very long year.
+It has been a very long, very painful year.
 The diagnosis, the horrible waves of medical procedures and surgeries, the pain of his wife Mary (and two young daughters) in the midst of this nightmare, and a few days ago, our last “of this world” conversation.
 He was having a good…no, a great day.
 He had enjoyed a full breakfast (his first meal in months), was feeling like a million bucks, and later in the day, he took my call.
-The morphine intervened at random times, and it would take hold of the conversation and turn it fuzzy and a bit difficult.
-Within a few minutes, the medicine would fade, perceptiveness would return, and we would pick up where we left off.
+The morphine randomly intervened, it would take hold of the conversation and turn it fuzzy and a bit difficult, but within a few minutes the medicine would fade, perceptiveness would return, and we would pick up where we had left off.
 We would laugh, talk of our days in college, our hours in the clouds, and our time playing the golf courses of the world.
 As we talked, we recalled our entire 30-year history, and yes, we giggled about the time we chased the kid down the dirt road…me with tears of joy and sadness flowing from my eyes.
-The humor was doing battle with the pain, and it was losing miserably… my heart was breaking.
-I ended the last talk with my dear friend with the following words…” I love you Buzz.”
+The humor was doing battle with the pain, and it was losing miserably… for my heart was breaking.
+I closed the last conversation with my dear friend with the following words…” I love you Buzz.”
 His last words to me…” I love you too man.”
 I hung up the phone, and knew our next meeting would be on a bright sunny day, on a beautiful golf course in the clouds of salvation.

 Within a few hours, my friend… would be… gone …